rsksmart/RSKIPs/IPs/RSKIP0.md

 The RSKIP author may update the Draft as necessary in the git repository.
 Updates to drafts may also be submitted by the author as pull requests.

-Standards Track RSKIPs consist of three parts, a design document, implementation, and finally if warranted an update to the formal specification.
-The RSKIP should be reviewed and accepted before an implementation is begun, unless a reference implementation will aid people in studying the RSKIP.

-Standards Track RSKIPs consist of three parts, a design document, implementation, and finally (if warranted) an update to the formal specification.
-The RSKIP should be reviewed and accepted before the implementation begins unless a reference implementation will aid people in studying the RSKIP.
+Standards Track RSKIPs consist of three parts, a design document, a reference implementation, and (if warranted) an update to the formal specification.
+The RSKIP should be reviewed and accepted before its integration begins, a reference implementation will aid people in studying the RSKIP.

 Standards Track RSKIPs must include an implementation -- in the form of code, a patch, or an URL to the same -- before it can be considered an Accepted or Pending Fork.